AI-Stuff/layered/README.md

 ### Optimization Methods

-We want to learn good weights using backpropagation and gradient decent.
-Therefore, the classes for this can be imported from the `gradient` and `optimization` modules.
-We also need to decide for a cost function here.
+Not let's learn good weights with backpropagation and gradient decent.
+The classes for this can be imported from the `gradient` and `optimization` modules.
+We also need to decide for a cost function.

 ```python
 from layered.cost import Squared